lluoto/int-iScore/README.md

 DOPE:     [0, 1] Positive   statistic potential score of the overall Structure      All_Atom
 =================================================================================================
    Extra Ramachandran check:
+   The Ramachandran plot of torsion angles (φ,ψ) has been widely employed for protein structure determination, validation, model building, and for a great variety of applications and analyses, since it was proposed in 1963 by late G.N.
+Ramachandran and coworkers ( Ramachandran et al., 1963; Ramakrishnan and Ramachandran, 1965; Ramachandran and Sasisekharan, 1968).
+We check it as complementary criteria for distinguishing improper models from prediction decoys.

    DockQ Statistics on CAPRI data: